maxiaoqu/nrm/README-EN.md

 ## No3、Example

-- The following example takes the 'nvm' command this example
+- The following example takes the 'nrm' command this example
-- You also can use the 'invm' command to
+- You also can use the 'inrm' command to

 ### 3.1、output usage information：（'nrm' or 'nrm -h'）